 - Jams, chutneys, and other condiments: Anything that would work well on your cheese plate will work well in a grilled cheese.
 I particularly like sweet, jammy things like guava paste, cranberry relish, or fig jam.
 Also good: red pepper jelly, olive tapenade, honeycomb (try it out with blue cheese!), ketchup (if you really must), grainy mustard, apricot preserves, strawberry or raspberry preserves, orange marmalade, sliced preserved lemons, sriracha (not for me, thanks), Buffalo wing sauce, apple cider jam, or a hot pepper relish.

 - Other things: Now we start to enter wacky territory.
 Pretzels are great with cheese sauce, so why not crunched-up pretzels or, better yet, potato chips?
 Or, for a meta grilled cheese, how about a grilled cheese with crunched-up Cheez-Its?
 Melted milk chocolate works (try it with Brie), as does Nutella.

 Does life get much better than gooey melted American on golden, buttery bread?
 I think not.
 It can, however, be a bit more interesting.
-You can see all our recipes in the slideshow, or jump straight to one from the list below!

 - Brussels Sprouts Grilled Cheese Sandwiches